-- The log entry studied here has page number, offset on page, number of bytes - These are called physical operations, or byte-level operations - But the ARIES system also supports logical operations like "insert this row (...) into table T", as discussed on page 596. - This works better with B-tree mods - Current DBs use row locks and logical logging, or physiological logging, which targets pages and uses logical operations in the page.
+- The log entry studied here has page number, offset on page, number of bytes - These are called physical operations, or byte-level operations - But the ARIES system also supports logical operations like "insert this row (...) into table T", as discussed on page 596. - This works better with B-tree mods - The chapter assumes page locks, so a whole page is locked for an insert - But current DBs use row locks and logical logging, or physiological logging, which targets pages and uses logical operations in the page.